Private Agency Adoption

 Public Agency (Foster Care) Adoption

 In all types of state foster care adoptions, once the birthparents’ parental rights are terminated, the child is then free to be adopted, and an approved adoptive family can then proceed with an adoption of the child.
 It is important for the adoptive couple to retain their own attorney to help them finalize their adoption.
 In many such cases, the child qualifies for a state adoption subsidy in which the state pays most or all of the fees and costs of the adoption.
-We have assist many families from all over the State of Washington with the finalization of their DSHS state foster care adoptions, most commonly in Everett in Snohomish County Superior Court, and in Seattle in King County Superior Court.
-Families can usually choose which court they want to appear in for their final adoption hearing no matter where they live and Mark sets most of the DSHS adoption finalization cases he helps with for hearing in the Snohomish County and King County courts.
+We have assisted many families from all over the State of Washington with the finalization of their DCYF state foster care adoptions.
+Families can usually choose where they want to appear for their final adoption hearing, no matter where they live.
+We typically set most of the DCYF adoption finalization cases for hearing in the Snohomish County.

 Please contact us for more information on what we can do to help or for information about how to access the state system and adopt a child who is in the state foster care system.